DuPage County IL Jail

 Satellite View of DuPage County IL Jail

-You can support your loved ones at DuPage County IL Jail on InmateAid, if you have any immediate questions contact the facility directly at 630-407-2400.
+You can support your loved ones at DuPage Co Jail on InmateAid, if you have any immediate questions contact the facility directly at 630-407-2255.

-The DuPage County IL Jail is a detention center located at 501 N County Farm Rd Wheaton, IL which is operated locally by the Dupage County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
-Most of the sentenced inmates are here for less than two years.
-Dupage County accepts inmates from surrounding towns, Wheaton Police Department, and the US Marshal's Service.
+The DuPage Co Jail, located at 501 N County Farm Rd in Wheaton, IL, is a secure detention center operated by the Dupage County Sheriff's Office.
+This facility primarily houses individuals awaiting trial or sentencing, typically for less than two years.
+It accepts inmates from various jurisdictions, including surrounding towns, municipalities, the US Marshal's Service, and the Wheaton Police Department.

 Inmate Locator